uyuni-project/uyuni/README.md

 You can run the Spacewalk Testsuite basically with two options:

-* with sumaform
+* with sumaform (Official way)
-* static setup
+* static setup (means you have the machine already properly configured/provisioned)
-* with SLEnkins framework

 ### Run Spacewalk Testsuite with Sumaform